-Students who are returning after a separation of five (5) years or more from the Maricopa Community College District, may petition for academic renewal.
+Students who are returning to this college after a separation of five (5) years or more from the Maricopa Community College District, may petition for academic renewal.
 The request must be in writing and submitted to the Admissions and Records Office/Office of Student Enrollment Services at the college where the grades were earned.